Ryan Nawrocki: Background

 After his 2010 loss, Nawrocki began working as a spokesman to U.S. Representative Andy Harris, eventually becoming Harris' communication director.
 In January 2016, Nawrocki was appointed as senior director for the Maryland Transit Administration.
 Nawrocki also operated his own public relations firm, Red White and Blue LLC, which was hired by Maryland Environmental Service director Roy McGrath at a cost of $10,000 per month for work that included "challenge coins", writing remarks for senior staff including McGrath, note cards, and installation of new artwork in conference room.

 Nawrocki once again challenged Bevins in the 2018 councilmanic elections, receiving endorsements from Ehrlich, Harris, and former county executive Roger B. Hayden.
 Bevins again defeated Nawrocki by 3,594 votes, or 8.5 percent.

 In February 2022, Nawrocki announced his candidacy for the Maryland House of Delegates in District 7A.
 In May 2022, incumbent state Delegate Kathy Szeliga announced that she would run on a ticket with Nawrocki over state Delegate Joseph C. Boteler III.
 The two were also endorsed by state Senator J. B. Jennings and county councilmember David Marks.
 Nawrocki won the Republican primary, coming in second place behind Szeliga with 27.6 percent of the vote.
-He defeated autistic rights advocate Lydia X. Z. Brown in the general election.
+He defeated autistic rights advocate Ly Xīnzhèn M. Zhǎngsūn Brown in the general election.